appdotnet/api-spec/annotations.md

 To build amazing things.
 This feature enables new ideas to be built without having to create a brand new API or ecosystem to support the idea.
 This is the plumbing that will enable new kinds of clients that aren't just about microblogging.

-Annotations are how App.net will do reposting, geographic information, attaching media to posts, and lots of other things that our 3rd party developers will create.
+Annotations are how App.net will do geographic information, attaching media to posts, and lots of other things that our 3rd party developers will create.

 ## How do I use annotations